 While this jacket has a tapered silhouette, it is still roomy enough to wear over a heavy base layer or sweater.
 In fact, we could wear it over most of the other light and midweight layers in this review.
 Because the material is so thin, when we layered it under a shell or even an insulated jacket it didn't feel too constricting.
 This kind of layering flexibility can be hard to find sometimes.

 Here's how the Flashpoint scored compared to the other models for ease of movement.

 When we sprayed it with a water bottle, the water beaded up but then immediately soaked through.
+The shoulder patches offer a little more protection there, but not much.
 If you need a fleece jacket that will give you some protection from the elements, the Arc'teryx Fortrez Hoody - Women's is a great option.
-The North Face Denali Jacket also provided more protection from the elements, thanks to its thicker material and nylon patches on the shoulders.
-Alternatively, you could buy a wind breaker jacket if you were looking for something to provide wind (and also light rain) resistance.
+The North Face Denali 2 Jacket also provides more protection from the elements, thanks to its thicker material and larger nylon patches on the shoulders.
+Alternatively, you can buy a wind breaker jacket if you are looking for something to provide wind (and also light rain) resistance.

 Style & Fit

 The style of this jacket is fairly basic.
 While it has a tapered silhouette, the standard fleece pile look has no extras going for it.